alexyingchen/accessguide/designers.md

 ## Navigation

-### D10.
+### D9.
 Use consistent navigation
 > Is this a different site?
 Oh, it's the same site but with a different menu.
 Weird.

-Make sure that the navigation is presented the same way in the same location on all pages, and that all the items are presented in the same order.
+Make sure that the navigation is presented in the same way on all pages, and that all the items are presented in the same order.

 **Disabilities**: intellectual, visual
 **WCAG number + conformance**: 3.2.3 AA